Ark 2 (album)

 Ark 2 is the only studio album by the short lived British rock band Flaming Youth.
 It was released in October 1969 by Fontana Records, and was written and produced by the songwriting team of Ken Howard and Alan Blaikley.
-Its concept, inspired by the media attention to the 1969 moon landing, tells the story of man's evacuation from a burning Earth and its journey into space.
+Its concept, inspired by the media attention to the 1969 Moon landing, tells the story of man's evacuation from a burning Earth and its journey into space.
 Each member of the band sings a lead vocal.

-The lead single from the album was "From Now On".
+It was drummer Phil Collins' first major label recording.

 Overview

 The original British pressing excludes Howard and Blaikley's names in the liner notes, but they are included in the US pressing.
+The lead single from the album was "From Now On".

 The band premiered the album with a performance at the London Planetarium.
 They performed a five-song set for the Dutch television broadcaster TROS, broadcast on 14 May 1970.
 The set included: "Earthglow", "Weightless", "Changes", "Space Child", and "From Now On (Immortal Invisible)".
-Both the music and vocals were mimed, and it remains is the only known footage of Flaming Youth to exist.
+Both the music and vocals were mimed, and it is the only known footage of Flaming Youth to exist.

-The album has since been reissued several times, mainly by reason of it being drummer Phil Collins' first major label recording.
 After the band split in early 1970, Collins went on to join the rock band Genesis.

+The album has since been reissued several times.
+In 2023, Ark 2 was reissued by the French label Musea Records.
+This is a new remaster with the two bonus tracks "Man, Woman and Child" and "Drifting".

+The concept for the album and some of the songs were reworked into the rock opera for BBC1, co-written with Melvyn Bragg, Orion.